laurelschwulst/pingpractice.org-eleventy/transmissions-staging/what-is-ping-practice-v2.md

 <!-- You might remember that we talked <a href="../what-is-a-ping">what a ping</a> is before. -->

- <p>When we started this Transmission, we described Ping Practice in the following way:</P
+ <p>When we started this Transmission in August 2024, we described Ping Practice in the following way:</P

 <div class="ping medium">
               <div class="ping-content">A camera roll for your thoughts —</div>